 The two main types of network effects are Direct (Same-Side) Network Effects and Indirect (Cross-Side) Network Effects.
-The more basic category is Direct Network Effects, where the value of a platform or service simply goes up as the number of consumers goes up.
+The more basic category is Direct Network Effects, where the value of a service simply goes up as the number of consumers goes up.
 The classic example of this is the telephone, which is only useful if the people that you need to reach also have telephones.
 The more people there are who have phones, the more useful it is to have one yourself.
 These network effects aren’t as applicable to platforms since platforms have two or more user groups exchanging value with one another.

-More closely related to Applico and the world of app platforms – platforms being defined as a business model that creates value by facilitating exchanges between two or more interdependent groups, usually consumers and producers.- are Indirect Network Effects, which can be described as a symbiotic relationship between consumers and producers who utilize a given platform together.
+More closely related to platforms – platforms being defined as a business model that creates value by facilitating exchanges between two or more interdependent groups, usually consumers and producers- are Indirect Network Effects, which can be described as a symbiotic relationship between consumers and producers who utilize a given platform together.
 An uptick in consumer use of a platform makes the platform more valuable for producers, leading to a greater number of higher quality producers.

 This subsequently generates greater value for consumers, which incentivizes more people to start or continue using the platform.
 As an example, if there are many developers producing great apps on a given platform – say Apple’s iOS – consumers will be drawn to that platform and will go out and buy iPhones.
 As the number of iPhone users grows, more and more people will learn how to develop apps on iOS because the market is growing, theoretically opening the doors to a wider array of higher quality apps.
 This interdependent cycle between producers and consumers known as the “positive feedback loop,” is the bread and butter of successful platforms.